Arbitrarily large $p$-torsion in Tate-Shafarevich groups: -descent

 \end{lemma} \begin{proof} The boundary map $J(F) \to H^1(F, \mu_p)$ sends $P \in J(F)$ to the cocycle $c \colon \Gal(\bar F/F) \to \mu_p \simeq A_D[\psi]$ given by $g \mapsto Q^g - Q$, where $Q \in A_D$ is such that $\psi(Q) = P$.
 We must show that this cocycle agrees with the cocycle $g \mapsto \sqrt[p]{r}^g/\sqrt[p]{r}$, where $r = r_P$.
 From the proof of Lemma \ref{lem:torsor}, we see that the $A_D$-torsors $(\LL, r\eta)$ and $(\LL, \eta)$ are isomorphic (over $\bar F$) via translation by $Q$.
 By the explicit formula given there, this exactly means that $Q^g - Q$ is equal to the element $\sqrt[p]{r}^g/\sqrt[p]{r} \in \mu_p$. \end{proof}

 \begin{lemma} The image of $\partial^D$ is the set of $r \in F^*/F^{*p}$ such that the $\mu_p$-cover $(\LL, r\eta)$ has a rational point. \end{lemma} \begin{proof} Every torsor in the image clearly has a rational point since it is isomorphic to $A_D$ as a variety.
-Conversely, if a $\mu_p$-cover $X \to A_D$ of the form $(\LL, r\eta)$ has a rational point then the underlying $A_D$-torsor is isomorphic to the trivial $A_D$-torsor up to translation by a point $P$.
-This shows that the torsor is in the image of $\partial^D$. \end{proof}
+Conversely, if a $\mu_p$-cover $X \to J$ of the form $(\LL, r\eta)$ has a rational point then the underlying $A_D$-torsor is isomorphic to the trivial $A_D$-torsor up to translation by a point $P$.
+Hence $\partial^D(-P) = r$. \end{proof}